Sunday Thoughts (Evidence)

 The “low fat” craze threw our nation’s health into a ditch.
 It’s time you knew the facts.
 Fatty foods like fish or olive oil are filled with “good fats” which reduce your risk of heart issues, strokes, dementia and depression.

 Saturated fats can raise cholesterol, that’s true.
-But it also raises good cholesterol and shrinks the particles of bad cholesterol.
+But it also raises good cholesterol and shrink the particles of bad cholesterol.
 The association between saturated fat and heart disease is questionable at best.

 Man-made trans fats are unquestionably bad.
 They DO raise your risk of heart disease.
 Fortunately, many companies are actively phasing them out.